Seymour Hersh: Use of anonymous sources

 Hersh's reporting is well known for its use of anonymous sources, which his biographer Robert Miraldi described as his "trademark".
-While working as a Pentagon correspondent for the AP, he developed many anonymous top- and mid-level military sources, leading Pentagon officials to deride the fact that he "broke every rule of bureaucratic journalism".
+While working as a Pentagon correspondent for the AP, he developed many anonymous top- and mid-level military sources, leading Pentagon officials to deride that he "broke every rule of bureaucratic journalism".
 His AP colleague Richard Pyle later observed that "people were somewhat annoyed that he had no or few names in so many of his stories".
 Hersh's articles on the Watergate scandal, like those of Bob Woodward and Carl Bernstein, made extensive use of unnamed sources, including deep inside the White House, Justice Department, and Congress.
 Hersh's New York Times editor A. M. Rosenthal warned him to halt his practice of "ascribing long, colorful pejorative comments in direct quotes to anonymous officials".
 After Hersh's articles on CIA involvement in the Chilean coup, largely based on unnamed CIA sources, Rosenthal praised his work but again warned about sources: "It's our obligation to be extremely careful, restrained and judicious.
 Using them puzzles the reader at the best, and raises questions about the credibility of the story at the worst."

 Hersh's conservative critics frequently accused him of a left-wing bias in his reporting on the My Lai massacre and later stories.
 Hersh responded that: "I don't go around getting my stories from nice old Lefties or the Weathermen ...
 I get them from good old-fashioned constitutionalists.
 I learned a long time ago that you can't go around making judgments on the basis of people's politics.
 The essential thing is: Do they have integrity or not?"
 Henry Kissinger, in response to Hersh's 1983 book The Price of Power, accused him of including "inference piled on assumption, third-hand hearsay accepted as fact, the self-serving accounts of disgruntled adversaries elevated to gospel, the 'impressions' of people several times removed from the scene."
 Hersh's 1986 book The Target Is Destroyed was especially noted for its anonymous sources, with Hersh admitting that: "This is a book whose key allegations hinge on unnamed sources ... mysterious 'government officials' and 'intelligence analysts'.", and his 1991 book The Samson Option was similar, with journalist Steven Emerson writing in a review that it relied on Hersh's mere reputation: "If anyone else wrote this book, it would have never seen the light of day".
 Hersh's 1997 book The Dark Side of Camelot used very few unnamed sources, but its document hoax controversy and dubious claims drew the criticism of many in the media, with Kennedy biographer Arthur M. Schlesinger Jr. calling him "the most gullible investigative reporter perhaps in American history".